SWE-SUCCESS/SWE-SUCCESS/README.md

-I'm CM, a Senior Software Engineer interested in helping people excel in software.
+I'm CM, a Senior Software Engineer interested in helping others excel in their own software journey 😄